GameCult/Aetheria-Economy/README.md

 ## Game Design

 The ARPG game design document is available [here](https://docs.google.com/document/d/1iULu1WsbuQoUM3c87XkGseb1P-8R5xlruoiyg03TsSE/edit?usp=sharing), while the RTS gameplay is documented [here](https://docs.google.com/document/d/1U3uGFqQboAiFJ_Y-nUOGpyixbXUHRbc5DiCuB59GM4w/edit?usp=sharing).
 There's also a document explaining how some of the shaders work [here](https://docs.google.com/document/d/1AFycvCtW6hA1jkKq1ZmYd3k6_uEWaaCqcZ4fYj4vU6A/edit?usp=sharing).
 The goal is to essentially create two games which both take place in the same persistent universe, allowing players with vastly different preferences to struggle together for the survival of mankind.
 Each instance of the game lasts until the inevitable destruction of the entire population at the hands of aliens, after which the universe resets.
 Each loop is designed to last up to a couple of months, during which the hostility of the aliens steadily increases until the players are unable to hold back the tide.
+As players gain proficiency with the systems, the length of the time loop may increase, allowing us to organically inject new content into the timeline.

 ## Previous Work